About Me

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2006.

-All throughout this mental health ordeal, I was obviously writing about it on LiveJournal and my own website, every detail.
-In fact, during my psychotic break, I was chatting on IRC (a very early chat program sort of like Discord) to people who weren’t there because Blake had turned the internet off, but I was convinced my internet fame meant Oprah was about to come a-knockin’ to give me accolades any minute.
+All throughout this mental health ordeal, I was obviously writing every detail about it on LiveJournal and my own website.
+In fact, during my psychotic break, I was chatting on IRC (a very early chat program sort of like Discord) to people who weren’t there because Blake had turned the wifi off, but I was convinced, I knew in my very soul, that my internet fame meant Oprah was about to come a-knockin’ to give me accolades any minute!
+But none of it was real.

 A 320x240 pixel webcam photo of Sunny Crittenden circa 2006.